leecaochang/mesa-core/documents/MESA-Specification.md

 **Rule D: Scope precedence with origin tiebreak for all other fields.**
 For all fields not covered by Rules A, B, or C, resolution proceeds in two tiers.
 Within the trusted tier (`developer`, `user`, `hybrid`), the most specific scope wins: `entity` > `area` > `domain`.
 Where scope is equal, origin authority decides: `developer` > `user` > `hybrid`.
 Profiles of `inferred_ai` or `unknown` origin form a lower tier: they never override a field explicitly declared by any trusted-tier profile at any scope, consistent with Rule 7 (Section 5.4).
 When a field is declared only in the lower tier, the same scope-then-origin rule applies within it (`inferred_ai` > `unknown`).
 This preserves operator sovereignty (an operator's entity-level declaration beats a developer's domain-level default) while ensuring inferred and unattributed profiles can fill gaps but never displace explicit human or developer declarations.

+**Rule D, array-valued safety fields.** `declared_limits` and `temporal_constraints` are the exception to the replacement behaviour above: they are unioned across inheritance levels, not replaced.
+Each entry is an independent constraint identified by its `id`, and conforming consumers apply every entry, so the union is tightest-wins at evaluation time.
+The effective array is the union of all entries declared at every level.
+When the same `id` is declared at more than one level, that single entry is resolved by the standard Rule D precedence (trusted tier first, then most specific scope, then origin authority): a lower-tier entry MUST NOT displace a trusted entry with the same `id`, and a trusted profile at a more specific scope MAY deliberately override one inherited entry by reusing its `id`.
+Because entries only ever tighten, a more specific profile cannot silently drop an inherited safety limit by declaring an unrelated one.
+Removing an inherited entry therefore requires overriding it by `id`; there is no wholesale array replacement.

 **Rule E: Absence is not a conflict.**
 A field absent from a higher-authority profile is inherited from lower-authority profiles in scope.
 Absence means "not specified here," not "set to default."
 Defaults only apply when no profile at any level specifies the field.